hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_configuration.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the PostgreSQL Configration, which needs [to be a valid PostgreSQL configuration name](TODO).
+* `name` - (Required) Specifies the name of the PostgreSQL Configuration, which needs [to be a valid PostgreSQL configuration name](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIER).
 Changing this forces a new resource to be created.

 * `server_name` - (Required) Specifies the name of the PostgreSQL Server.
 Changing this forces a new resource to be created.